 A century of jurisprudence affirms that parents have the right to the control, custody and upbringing of their children.
 Toxel v.
 Granville, 530 U.S. 57 (2000).
 Parental rights do “extend beyond the threshold of the school door.”
 Fields v.
 Palmdale Sch.
 Dist., 447 F.3d

 1187, 1190 (9th Cir.
 2006) (deleting contrary language from Fields v.
 Palmdale Sch.
 Dist., 427 F.3d 1197 (9th Cir.
 2005).
 Parents are the only people— presumed as a matter of law— to have sufficient knowledge and vested interest in their children’s welfare to direct medical or psychological treatment of their children.
 See Pierce v.
 Society of Sisters, 268 U.S. 510, 602 (1925)(the “starting point” of family law is that the “natural bonds of affection lead parents to act in the best interests of their children”).
-Students do not have a privacy right vis-a vis their parents especially where the student is publicly announcing their transgender identity to third parties at school.
+Students do not have a privacy right vis-a-vis their parents especially where the student is publicly announcing their transgender identity to third parties at school.

 We understand that you may believe that you are being kind and inclusive by participating in a student’s social transition but what you are actually doing is perpetuating the social contagion that is causing an unprecedented surge of youth to believe that they were born